shakna-israel/docbuilder/docs/docbuilder.md

 ```
         print("Attempting to open " + fileToWrite + " file to append...")
 ```
+Open the file in append mode.

 ```
     outFile = open(fileToWrite, "a")
 ```
+Write the line we're given, and append a blank line underneath.

 ```
     outFile.write(stringLine + "\n\n")